scottsbergeron/pyramid-surveymonkey-example/README.md

    1. Activate the virtual environment by running `pyenv\Scripts\activate` from the project root.
    1. `(pyenv)` should now be visible to the left of the command prompt.
    1. All future instructions should be followed from within this activated virtual environment.

+### Mac Instructions
+   1. If you haven't already, clone this repo to the local machine.
+   1. With Terminal, navigate to the root of this project.
+   1. Run `virtualenv --python==python3.7 pyenv`.
+      1. If your terminal spits out something like `virtualenv: command not found` then in another tab locate where `virtualenv` is located.
+For example mine was located at `/Library/Frameworks/Python.framework/Versions/3.7/bin`.
+      1. Run `/PATH/FROM/ABOVE/virtualenv --python==python3.7 pyenv`.
+   1. Activate the virtual environment by running `source pyenv/bin/activate` from the project root.
+   1. `(pyenv)` should now be visible to the left of the command prompt.
+   1. All future instructions should be followed from within this activated virtual environment.

 ### What happened?
-We've just created a virtual environment folder named `pyenv` using the default version of Python we installed and hooked up to the `Path`.
+We've just created a virtual environment folder named `pyenv`.
 We've also activated the virtual environment, which means all future `python` & `pip` commands will be run in this isolated environment.
 So if we install a package using `pip` it'll be available to us when we use a Python shell, but it won't be available if we leave this environment or activate a different virtual environment where we haven't installed the package.

 **NOTE: To leave a virtual environment, simply run `deactivate` from within the virtual enviroment.**

 ## Install Requirements
-### Windows Instructions
-In the Command Prompt, run `pip install -e .`.
+Run `pip install -e .`.
 This installs all the Python packages specified in the `setup.py` file.

 ## Run Waitress Server
-### Windows Instructions
-In the Command Prompt, run `pserve development.ini --reload`.
+Run `pserve development.ini --reload`.
 This will start a server that serves our application based on our configs in `development.ini`.
 We've specified that we want to use waitress as our server and serve our application on `localhost:8080`.
 The `--reload` command tells pserve to reload the application when it detects file changes.
 Additional configuration options for waitress are available [here](https://docs.pylonsproject.org/projects/waitress/en/latest/index.html).

 **At this point, if you visit `localhost:8080` you should be greeted with a home page with a list of example pages.
 The SurveyMonkey API example won't work yet if you click that link.
 Follow the instructions below to make it work.**